rwhite35/pyfun/readme.md

 cliff notes on random Python modules, syntax & language constructs, and obscure  *flying circus* reference!

 As it happens, I'm that aforementioned and thought it a good idea to try and capture some
 \(if only a minuscule amount\) useful information while on this sojourn.
-Thus a repo immerged, replete with runnable code peppered in witty inner-monolog.
+Thus a repo emerged replete with runnable code and witty inner-monolog.

 ## Python and Machine Learning

-Yeah, now I have your attention.
-So what brought me to this state of affairs was another journey "of a thousands steps".
-Which as the subtitle suggest, was Machine Learning and Large Language Model training.
+So what brought me to this state of affairs were steps along the Machine Learning "journey of a thousand" intrigues and diversions.

-Turned out much of that technology is dependent on Python too and its katana wielding - number crunching - data slicing frameworks PyTorch, NumPy, SciPy, etc.
+Turned out much of that technology is dependent on Python and its katana wielding - number crunching - data slicing technologies like PyTorch, NumPy, SciPy and so on.
+My advice, Python is required kungfu if planning to tame the Machine Learning AI tiger.

- Python is required kungfu if you intent to tame that tiger.
-Code examples specific to dataset and training models are included as well.
+I'll include code and command examples specific to my experience with Python, datasets and training models.

 ## In Summary

-Allow me to summarize.
-As this old dog learns new Python tricks, I'll add code examples as time allows.
-If you're feeling generous and want to contribute, fork that branch and create a pull request.
+As this old dog learns new Python tricks that codify into unforgettable coding pearls of wisdom, they'll be added.
+And if you're feeling generous and want to contribute, fork that branch and create a pull request with gems of your own.

-I'm grateful to any who freely contribute to projects, forums, talks shows, knitting clubs, and professional media outlets.
-Without your open source thinking and generous time-gift, I'd probably be reading books and watching HOWTOs.
-Thanks You.
-Seriously.
+And know that I'm grateful to all who freely contribute to projects, forums, talks shows, knitting circles, and trampoline competitions.
+Without your open source thinking and generous donation of time, I'd probably be reading books and watching HOWTOs right now.
+Thank You.
+Seriously!

 ## Role Credits